fb-pixel

 If you want to see all your clients again, just click the “Show all Clients” checkbox, and you’ll see your full list of clients:

-Finally, if you’re showing the projections to your clients online (remotely), you’ll want to use a good screen sharing software.
+If you’re showing the projections to your clients online (remotely), you’ll want to use a good screen sharing software.
 We wrote about some tools advisors use in 9 Software Programs to Help You Grow Your Financial Planning Practice.
 Check it out if you’d like to learn from other advisors like you.

 If you haven’t seen Snap Projections in action yet, go ahead and watch a 5-minute Snap Projections Video.
 If you’ve already seen the video and you want to request access to Snap, you can book a demo here.